ddnexus/pagy/docs/api/console.md

 <details>

-Standard pagination requires controller, model, view and request to work. `Pagy::Console` stubs all of that for you, automatically.
+Standard pagination requires a: controller, model, view and request object to work i.e. you need an environment. `Pagy::Console` gives you that environment.

 </details>